mwat56/sessions/README.md

 An other point to consider was to find a solution that's not dependent on third party facilities.
 That most prominently excludes external database systems (like e.g. MariaDB and others alike).
-The only database system to use is the OS's filesystem, the only system, that is, which doesn't add another possible point of failure.
+The only database system to use is the OS's filesystem, the only system, that is, which doesn't add another possible layer of failure.
-And it is by definition faster than any other system because every other database system runs _on top_ of the filesystem and therefore adds some amount of overhead.
+And it is by definition faster than any other system because every other database system runs _on top_ of the filesystem and therefore adds some amount of overhead (either in system calls or memory use or both.

-While it can be challenging and interesting to figure out some smart database structure and sophisticated queries to access and retrieve data such an endeavour is often simply over-the-top.
+While it can be challenging and interesting to figure out some smart database structure and sophisticated queries to access and retrieve data – such an endeavour is often simply over-the-top.
-That's true especially for a job like session handling that has just two tasks to accomplish: point and grab (i.e. reading/loading data) and throw and forget (i.e. writing/storing data).
+That's true especially for a job like session handling that has just two tasks to accomplish: point and grab (i.e. loading/reading data) and throw and forget (i.e. writing/storing data).

 So, in short: I wanted a system that's as unintrusive as possible (i.e. respecting the user's privacy) and doesn't depend on anything but what is there in any case (i.e. the filesystem).
 And, of course, it should be easy to use by the developer.